Tag: Social Media Tips

 Stories artwork for Instagram or Facebook platforms use the same size.
 You may have other repurposing opportunities for other digital platforms.
 Although they aren’t great for wide viewing like on YouTube.

 You can stitch together still images, graphic designs and videos to create Instagram Reels.
-Once you have the elements you need you can create a Reel via the app on your phone.
+Once you have any of these elements, you can create a Reel via the Instagram app on your phone or using different apps.

 If you need help to create or update your social media images for Instagram or any other platform check out our Graphic Design options.